codingforpleasure/customized-workspace/Ubuntu/useful-resources/amazon-services.md

 AWS Data Wrangler | Extends the power of **pandas** to AWS.
 AWS Data Wrangler connects pandas DataFrames with AWS services such as Amazon S3, AWS Glue, Amazon Athena, and Amazon Redshift.
 AWS Data Wrangler provides optimized Python functions to perform common ETL tasks to load and unload data between data lakes, data warehouses, and databases.
 Amazon S3  | Cloud Object Storage
 Redshift | Amazon Redshift is a fully managed data warehouse that allows us to run complex analytic queries against petabytes of structured data
-Amazon Comprehend | Amazon Comprehend is a fully managed AI service for natural language processing (NLP)
+AWS Deequ | AWS Deequ is an open source library built on top of Apache Spark that lets us define unit tests for data and measure data quality in large datasets Amazon Comprehend | Amazon Comprehend is a fully managed AI service for natural language processing (NLP)
                   | Amazon Comprehend takes text documents as input and recognizes entities, key phrases, language.
 Amazon Neptune  | Amazon Neptune is a fully managed graph database